neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ---

 Of course this entire stack, and really the whole architecture, is just an idea.
+It is all subject to change.

+## Outstanding Questions

+Even if the architecture and technology stack are perfect, there are still some difficult questions that remain outstanding:

+* Every state has its own election laws, technology infrastructure, and budget.
+What kinds of legal and technical challenges are there to migrating voter registration data to a new system?
+Would officials even consider it even if they are acting in good faith?
+* What's to stop those same officials acting in *bad* faith from compromising the platform in some way?
+* While the platform would be built for resilience, what kinds of contingency plans would be in place just in case the platform went down?
+* If we use PostgreSQL as an immutable, append-only store to provide a replayable log of all data mutations, we will eventually hit its limits.
+What's the retention period for the data?
+If it is even necessary to retire the data to some kind of data lake after the retention period, where would that be?

-It is all subject to change, and the beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems.
+The beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems.

+---

 One way or another, let's work together to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count.

-Questions
-how to stop bad pol from turning things off getting info out of existing systems what to do when system down retire data to data lake